sthagen/nap/README.md

 number as second argument (variation) the duration will vary uniform randomly plus minus the 2nd argument.

-Default mode just sleeps for approx. one second.
+Default mode just sleeps for a second.
 This behavior is identical to when given a single argument of 1.

 Usage: